biqar/biqar.github.io/content/author/admin/_index.md

 Hi, I'm Alok!
 I'm a 2nd-year CS Ph.D. student at UC Berkeley, advised by [Aydın Buluç](https://people.eecs.berkeley.edu/~aydin/index.html) and [Kathy Yelick](http://people.eecs.berkeley.edu/~yelick/).
 I am affiliated with the [PASSION Lab](https://passion.lbl.gov/), the [BeBOp Group](https://bebop.cs.berkeley.edu/), and [Lawrence Berkeley National Lab](https://www.lbl.gov/).

-Broadly, I am interested in designing algorithms that leverage high-performance systems, particularly heterogeneous systems.
-I am currently interested in scaling graph-representation learning in distributed environments.
+Very broadly, I am interested in discovering what scientific questions we can answer if computation were not an issue.
+To that end, I work in accelerating scientific computation on large-scale supercomputers.
+I am currently interested in scaling graph-representation learning, with applications to bioinformatics.
 In the past, I worked on accelerating graph analytics on GPUs.
 My work is supported by the [NSF Fellowship](https://www.nsfgrfp.org/).

 I am also passionate about science communication.
 To that end, I write for the [Berkeley Science Review](https://berkeleysciencereview.com/article/tracking-your-e-missions/).